 The pharmaceutical industry is currently embracing QbD concepts to help improve the robustness of manufacturing processes and to facilitate continuous improvement strategies to enhance product quality and manufacturing productivity.
-QbD ensures product and process performance characteristics are scientifically designed to meet specific objectives, not merely empirically derived from the performance of test batches.
+QbD ensures product quality and requires process performance characteristics to be scientifically designed to meet specific objectives, not merely empirically derived from the performance of test batches.
 Key QbD concepts are described in ICH guidelines Q8 (R1) Pharmaceutical Development, Q9 Quality Risk management and Q10 Pharmaceutical Quality System.
 The same opportunities exist for applying QbD to analytical methods as they do for manufacturing processes.

-During the course an overview of a position paper written jointly by PhRMA and EFPIA and of a new USP Stimuli Article will be provided which use a new concept called the Analytical Target Profile (ATP).
-It parallels the concept of a Quality Target Product Profile described and defined in ICH Q8 and defines the performance requirements for the measurement of a given Quality Attribute.
-The ATP will be used to drive all analytical life cycle activities within the three stages (Method Design, Method Performance Qualification, Continued Method Performance Verification) including change control.
+During the course, an overview of a position paper written jointly by PhRMA and EFPIA and of a USP Stimuli Article will be provided.
+These two documents use the now increasingly accepted Analytical Target Profile (ATP) concept.
+It parallels the Quality Target Product Profile described and defined in ICH Q8 and defines the performance requirements for the measurement of a given Quality Attribute.
+The ATP can be used to drive all analytical life cycle activities within the three stages (Method Design, Method Performance Qualification, Continued Method Performance Verification) including change control.

 It is hoped that greater continuous improvement of methods can also be facilitated if regulatory authorities agree with and approve the ATP statement.
 Each method conforming to the ATP requirements would be implemented by the company's internal change control management system, thus providing regulatory flexibility.
 Risk assessment tools and statistical methods used to facilitate understanding of the method performance characteristics (e.g. accuracy and precision) and their acceptance criteria will also be covered.
-Traditional method validation will be compared to a QbD approach which includes life-cycle aspects instead of a one off validation exercise.